It’s October, which means, of course, that it’s officially haunted house season.

 25. Hundred Acres Manor, Bethel Park, PA

 The Hundred Acres Manor sprawls over one mile of terror, with six horrifying experiences for visitors.
-Ranked in the top three scariest haunted houses by a variety of publications, the Hundred Acres Manor will terrify you with an elevator from hell, a torture tank, voodoo priests, and more.
+Ranked in the top three scariest haunted houses by a variety of publications, the Hundred Acres Manor will terrify you with an elevator from hell, a trip through the Black Plague featuring serial killers galore, voodoo priests, and more.

 26. Haunted Overload, Lee, NH